manishhessa/Calories_burnt_using_ML/README.md

 **Data Depiction**

-I have depicted all entities of Data in the form of plot to see the trend and so that we can draw inferences out of dataset given
+I have depicted all entities of calories and exercise Data in the form of plot to see the trend and so that we can draw inferences out of dataset given .

 **Inferences**